maya-a-iuga/Web-App-DevOps-Project/APMC-Project-Log.md

 Kept track of everything in a feature branch, then merged to main.

-# Milestone 4 - IaC, terraform
+# Milestones 4 & 5 - IaC, terraform

 ## networking module

 I adapted the networking module created in an earlier lesson.
 Added a `.gitignore` before issuing `terraform init` in the module directory.
 Keeping track of changes in branch `feature/terraform`.

+Added a spell check extension to VS Code.

+## AKS cluster module

+I adapted the cluster module created in an earlier lesson.